 3417 West Main Street, Midland, MI

-Heritage Park is open only during “Hands-On History” events.
+Heritage Park is open the 3rd Friday of every month from 11 am to 2 pm, and during “Hands-On History” events.

 The MCHS Research Library is open Tuesday, Wednesday and Thursday, 1 – 4 pm.
 Also open by appointment.
 Contact Gary Skory.